 The federal rules facilitate raising money from many "unsophisticated" investors (e.g. regular people) but still require substantial disclosure and reporting requirements.
-Crowdfunded projects must: 118
+Crowdfunded projects must:110

-- Provide prospective investors and the Securities and Exchange Commission (SEC) with the "offering and its business, [including] financial statements." - Promptly disclose to the SEC when it has raised 50% and 100% of its offering. - File an annual report with the SEC and publish it publicly. - Host the offering on an SEC-approved crowdfunding platform, such state-approved Michigan Funders. - Limit outside advertising to the terms of the offering, factual information about the project (e.g. name/address), and references to the crowdfunding platform site.
+- Provide prospective investors and the Securities and Exchange Commission (SEC) with the "offering and its business, [including] financial statements." - Promptly disclose to the SEC when it has raised 50% and 100% of its offering. - File an annual report with the SEC and publish it publicly.